frederic-perez/AmE-dictionary/data/dictionary.md

 __ad__ _n informal_ Advertisement.
 __ad-lib<sup>1</sup>__ _adj_ Of or characterized by an impromptu fashion, with little or no preparation beforehand. _Jazz improv is always a bit ad-lib by design; you can’t plan what you might play!_
 __ad-lib<sup>2</sup>__ _adv_ Done in an impromptu or free-hand fashion, with little or no preparation beforehand. _His comedy is always so unique; I hear he does the whole thing ad-lib._
-__ad-lib<sup>3</sup>__ _n_ :five: (ad lib, ad libs) Shortened from _ad libitum_, a Latin phrase meaning at your pleasure, used to mean spontaneous or improvised.
+__ad-lib<sup>3</sup>__ _n_ :six: (ad lib, ad libs) [:scroll: _Ad-lib_ is a shortening of Latin _ad libitum_, which means “in accordance with one’s wishes.”
+In the past, ad libitum was used to refer to any activity where the performer was free to do whatever they liked for as long as desired, whether the activity be drawing, working math problems, talking, playing music, or acting.
+Shortened from _ad libitum_, a Latin phrase meaning at your pleasure, used to mean spontaneous or improvised.
 Something, usually performative in nature, that is done with little or no preparation beforehand.
-Words, music, or actions uttered, performed, or carried out extemporaneously. _That was a Tom Hanks ad-lib._ _His speech this morning felt like it was a bit of an ad-lib.
+Words, music, or actions uttered, performed, or carried out extemporaneously.] _That was a Tom Hanks ad-lib._ _His speech this morning felt like it was a bit of an ad-lib.
 I don’t think he prepared any notes ahead of time._
 __ad-lib<sup>4</sup>__ _v_ :three: To say, do, or perform something in an impromptu fashion, with little or no preparation beforehand. _I had forgotten to rehearse my lines for the audition, so I just decided to ad-lib the whole way through._
 __Ada__ _n_ :mega: /ā′də/
 __adage__ _n_ :three::hammer: _When greed takes over, caution departs, a basis for the adage that you can’t con an honest man._